 Essential oils for relaxation: rose, clary sage, frankincense, lavender, bergamot, marjoram, ylang-ylang, lemon, geranium, orange, sandalwood, chamomile, vetiver

 When the 4 p.m. slump strikes, reboot by sniffing an invigorating scent blend—or better yet, spritzing yourself with an oil-infused face mist.
 Take your pick of scents that can help you double down on the rest of the workday.
-One study shows that sniffing rosemary can increase memory by 75%, while peppermint has also been associated with recall as well as sustained focus.
+One study shows that sniffing rosemary can increase memory, while peppermint has also been associated with recall as well as sustained focus.
 Other research has shown that peppermint, basil, and helichrysum help with burnout and mental fatigue.

 Essential oils for improving concentration: rosemary, basil, peppermint, helichrysum, cedar, vetiver, grapefruit, pine, juniper